 They have also begun to popularise the concept that the prevention of fibrosis may open the door to regeneration in the human body.
-His group has also begun research into stem cells and have recently discovered a new line of multipotent stem cells in the adult retina that can de-differentiate into various cells of the retina and help maintain vision in a model of retinal blindness.
-They are also working on an exciting new project to regenerate the optic nerve.
+His group also collaborate in research into stem cells including a line of multipotent stem cells in the adult retina that can de-differentiate into various cells of the retina and help maintain vision in a model of retinal blindness.
+They are also working on projects to regenerate function of the optic nerve.

 Professor Sir Peng Khaw passionately believes that scientific research will enable us to achieve new and better treatments to prevent ocular scarring, and to ultimately promote regeneration of tissues to prevent and treat blindness around the world.

 Previous responsibilities have included organising courses, teaching and giving lectures to/at:

 British Council Course on Paediatric Ophthalmology and MSc in Preventive Ophthalmology